 Robots today are easier to program and deploy than ever before, but every industry is different, and integration always brings new challenges.
 For example, in aerospace manufacturing, the precision demanded by some applications requires secondary encoders on the robots.
 That's why it's so important to work with an experienced integration partner.

 Whether you're in aerospace manufacturing or another industry, Acieta can help.
-We'll explain how robotic automation can help your business, identify opportunities and support you through every step of your project.
+We'll explain how defense and aerospace robotics can help your business, identify opportunities and support you through every step of your project.
 For more information, contact us today.

 To discuss known automation opportunities or discover new ones: